Casehero

 Executive Summary – Solvay Group: International Mobility and Managing Expatriates

-This report was commissioned by Solvay Group, a 21st-century company specializing in three sectors of Chemicals, Plastics, and Pharmaceutical development and manufacturing.
-In 1863, Ernest Solvay founded a company in his own name, seeking to profit from a process he invented which produced sodium carbonate, or ‘soda ash’.
+This report was commissioned by Solvay Group, a 21st-century company specializing in three sectors: Chemicals, Plastics, and Pharmaceutical development and manufacturing.
+In 1863, Ernest Solvay founded a company in his own name, seeking to profit from a process he invented that produced sodium carbonate, or ‘soda ash.’

 In light of this evolving model, Solvay Group’s Human Resources Manager for International Mobility, Marcel Lorent, has initiated an internal review to ensure a practical talent management strategy while balancing the unique and complex needs of employees.

-Historically, the group approach to talent has been to hire high potential junior cadres, develop them in functionally and geographically diverse roles to ensure a consistent succession plan for senior leadership roles.
-However, in a culture of consensus and informal networks, legacy approaches to talent management and international mobility specifically present potential issues for the future of the company, if appropriate action is not taken.
+Historically, the group approach to talent has been to hire high-potential junior cadres and develop them in functionally and geographically diverse roles to ensure a consistent succession plan for senior leadership roles.
+However, in a culture of consensus and informal networks, legacy approaches to talent management and international mobility specifically present potential issues for the future of the company if appropriate action is not taken.

 In this report, we will analyze the current strategy employed by the Solvay Group to shift further toward true transnationalism through increasing its global integration and propagation of a consistent global culture.